spendnetwork/Project_Cascade/README.md

 # Project_Cascade_Ita

 This repository takes two sets of Italian organisation data and links them together using dedupe.io's csvlink and csvdedupe modules.
+Given the limitations of quality assessment regarding matches, additional calculations take place to recycle the resulting training data in order to improve both the quantity and quality of the matches.

 The first set of data will contain poor quality, manually curated data, which probably contains many variations of the same organisation data.